luckydayteam/code-challenge/backend/README.md

 ## Description

 The purpose of this assignment is to take an existing design from a relational database and migrate it to a NoSQL database design.
-You will also implement an web API that will perform a simple operation on this new database design.
+You will also implement a web API that will perform a simple operation on this new database design.

 ## Goals